lando/lando/docs/api/core.md

   lando.cli.largv([args]) ⇒ <code>Object</code></h2>
 <div class="api-body-header"></div>

-A singleton object that contains the Lando global options.
+Returns a parsed object of all global options.

 This means all the options passed in after the `--` flag.